domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 There must be a collective "Mind" (capital "M") that grasps this sense of reality; referred to as the "Absolute" (capital "A").

-Reality is an idea in the Mind of the Absolute.
+Reality is an Idea (capital "I") in the Mind of the Absolute.

-History is that idea's coming into consciousness itself.
+History is that Idea's coming into consciousness itself.

+The Idea is always present, but it can realize itself concretely only in the collective consciousness of human beings and through time.

+Knowledge is in part a property of the whole; an organic living member.

+The Absolute is realized not in thought but in the unfolding of History (capital "H").

 ## Immanuel Kant, Philosopher